 Mt Taranaki was included on the £50 note in New Zealand’s second issue of Reserve Bank notes in 1940.
-It was the highest-value note, and few people ever saw it – even in the mid-1960s a typical salary was only around £1,000.
+It was the highest-value note, and few people ever saw it – even in the mid-1960s a typical annual salary was only around £1,000.
 The notes were replaced in 1967 when the country changed to decimal currency.
 They now sell to collectors for several thousand dollars.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.